PictureElement/nextjs-strapi-portfolio-starter/README.md

 - `Strapi (elestio/strapi-development:latest)`
 - `Postgresql (elestio/postgres:latest)`

 ii.
-Under the settings of the Strapi service:

-- In the *Domains* field, remove the default `:1337` port from the URL.
+Under the settings of the Strapi service remove the default `:1337` port from *Domains* field.

-	- Why?
+Why?

 - Non-standard ports (like `1337`) are unnecessary in production.
 - Coolify’s built-in reverse proxy automatically handles SSL termination (HTTPS on port `443`) and forwards traffic to Strapi’s internal port `1337`.

 ### Step 4: Deploy